shipsing/podman-desktop/website/docs/kubernetes/managing-a-kube-context.md

 # Managing a Kubernetes context

-You can edit a Kubernetes context to switch between different clusters and namespaces without any reconfigurations.
 Within kubernetes, a context is useful to:

 - Manage multiple development, testing, and production environments.
 - Simplify your interaction when working with multiple clusters and namespaces.

-You can also duplicate a context to create necessary contexts with different configurations within your Kubernetes configuration file.
+You can edit or duplicate a context to create necessary contexts with different configurations within your Kubernetes configuration file.
 Creating contexts with different configurations enables easy switching between environments without modifying credentials or connection settings.

 #### Prerequisites